 Pulpit Rock in Will Baker Park is a short but daunting climb up a series of stairs, including some hewn right through a cliff.
-Those joining us on the river will be right across the road to rent our boats.
 The trail goes up the hill to the left, near the road.

-Ice Cave is down the road, and I believe the road is closed.
-Probably not worth the hike.
-Not much to see, but it is an interesting spot.
+Ice Cave is a hike down the road.
+Not a deep cave, but it is an interesting spot.
 The cave entrance usually remains icy all summer.
 (Amy’s note: look for fossil bearing rocks in the slide, but be careful when you do!
 I found some nice seabed there, along with an assortment of shells and a reasonably nice nautilus [I think]).

 Palisades is mostly a drive-through visit, with plenty of space to park up top.
 Worth a visit mostly as another vista.
 Many of the shots you see of Decorah are taken from up there.

 Twin Springs is another nice little water getaway.
 It used to be the sister facility to the Siewer’s Hatchery, and some old raceways still are within the foliage at the upper portion of the park.
 The trail across the stream into the pines above is nice.